A FEATHER FAIRYTALE

 My coping mechanism at the time was to scroll property listings on certain sites.
 Through a series of unusual events, a property was suggested (thanks algorithm) even though it was not in my search criteria.
 I asked Jeff to keep an open mind and our journey began.

-2021
+2021 July

-In July, we got word our Aquaponics tanks and systems were ready for delivery.
-Meaning our Partners from Aquaponic Source were ready to come out.
+We got word our Aquaponics tanks and systems were ready for delivery.
 We still had parts of the greenhouse to complete.
 Our daughter Kelyn and some other friends showed up to help us raise the roof.
-We were trying to figure out a way to pull the plastic without damage, and I realized I had some small soft cukes in the back of the jeep.
+We were trying to figure out a way to pull the plastic without damage, and I realized I had some small cucumbers in the back of the jeep.
+We tied ropes around the cucumbers and began tossing them over the frame of the greenhouse.

 The greenhouse got her name, and our growing story really begins.